-The current year budget relied on the expectation of relatively flat property tax revenue and slight increases for payroll tax, occupational license fees and decreases in insurance premium tax revenues.
-The property tax, payroll tax and occupation license fees resulted in higher than anticipated amounts.
-Final actual revenue categories exceeded final budgeted revenue amounts by \$5,192,549.
-This was due to the growth in the revenue for the above mentioned categories as well as interest income.
-But mostly this excess was the result of the CARES Act funding received in the amount of \$2.3 million.
+The current year budget relied on the expectation of relatively flat property tax revenue and slight increases for payroll tax, occupational license fees and increases in insurance premium tax revenues.
+The property tax, payroll tax, occupation license fees and insurance premium fees resulted in higher than anticipated amounts.
+Final actual revenue categories exceeded final budgeted revenue amounts by \$3,670,346.
+This was due to the growth in the revenue for the above mentioned categories as well as charges for services.
+Another part of this excess can be attributable to the CARES Act funding received in the amount of \$743,000.
 This was an unexpected grant that was not budgeted.
-Actual expenditures and transfers came in \$7,295,012 under the budget amounts.
-The departments continued to monitor expenditures during the year and some major capital tasks were not being completed by June 30.
-As a result of the City's excess revenues, operational expenditure controls coupled with capital improvements not being completed, the City ended the year with a fund balance that was \$12,487,561 greater than what was budgeted.
+Actual expenditures and transfers came in \$13,290,870 under the budget amounts.
+The departments continued to monitor expenditures during the year and some major capital tasks were not being completed by June 30 as well as a transfer in the amount of \$1.5 million.
+As a result of the City's excess revenues, operational expenditure controls coupled with capital improvements not being completed, the City ended the year with a fund balance that was \$16,961,216 greater than what was budgeted.